MichaelHatherly/Docile.jl/src/Experimental/README.md

 ## Differences

-Able to document a module without being imported into it.
-This allows a package to be documented with a single action, `register!`.
+Able to automatically document a module without being imported into it.
+Checks the `Base.package_list` for newly added packages to document.

 No `Entry` objects. `category` is defined by a `metadata` field per object.